 Equality, Diversity & Inclusion at Make-A-Wish

 In a world where there seems to be so much conflict, and polarised views on the way society should work, there is a common humanity in all of us that seeks to help a child in distress.
-It is this common purpose that provides the cornerstone of creating the type of Make-A-Wish we need to be.
-The child, all children, deserve nothing less.
+It is this common purpose that provides the cornerstone for creating the type of Make-A-Wish we need to be.
+The child - all children - deserve nothing less.

 We exist to grant the wishes of children with critical illnesses.
-In recent years, we have learnt a huge amount about the emotional wellbeing benefits of a wish to the child and their family.
-Wishes are a source of happiness, confidence and resilience for the child and their family.
+In recent years, we have learnt a huge amount about the emotional wellbeing that a wish brings to a child and their family.
+Wishes are also a source of happiness, confidence and resilience for a child and their family.
 They make a difference.

 That is why it is so important that every child has equal access to a wish.
 Together for Short Lives recently co-commissioned a piece of research by the University of York that looked at the current and future prevalence of children and young people with life-limiting conditions in the UK.
-The study ‘Making Every Child Count’, found that the prevalence of life limiting conditions amongst children between the ages of 0-19 increased from 26.7 per 10,000 in 2001/2 to 63.2 per 10,000 in 2017/18.
-This is, in part at least, driven by children surviving with conditions that could previously have proved to be fatal in their formative years.
+The study ‘Making Every Child Count’, found that the prevalence of life limiting conditions amongst children aged between 0-19 increased from 26.7 per 10,000 in 2001/2 to 63.2 per 10,000 in 2017/18.
+This is, in part at least, driven by the good news that children survive with conditions that could previously have proved to be fatal in their formative years.

 The study also found that prevalence varied significantly across different communities.
-For instance, just over 100 of every 10,000 children of Pakistani origin have a life limiting condition compared to 63 black children, 48 white children and 32 children of Chinese heritage.
-It also shows children living in areas of deprivation are far more likely to have a life limiting condition.
+For instance, just over 100 children in every 10,000 children of Pakistani origin have a life limiting condition compared to 63 black children, 48 white children and 32 children of Chinese heritage.
+It also showed that children living in areas of deprivation are far more likely to have a life limiting condition.